srikanthonl/ngx-braintree/README.md

 <h1>Change Log</h1>
 <h3>Version 3.7.0</h3>
 <ul>
-<li>ngx-braintree now supports passing your own styles into it. </li>
+<li>ngx-braintree now supports projecting your own content with styles into it. </li>
 <li>ngx-braintree now provides better user experience by showing progress indicators whenever required. </li>
+<li>You can also project your own loader image to be consistent with your application.</li>
 </ul>
 <h3>Version 3.6.0</h3>
 <ul>